2021 America's Cup: Venue

 The Cup was sailed in New Zealand's Hauraki Gulf, on the east coast of the North Island, outside of Auckland City's Waitematā Harbour as the venue.
 Italy was announced as the backup venue.

 Auckland had also previously been the venue for the America's Cup in 2000 and 2003.

 Infrastructure work was undertaken in Auckland's Wynyard Quarter to prepare for the event.
 This included dredging of the Outer Viaduct Harbour, installation of new floating infrastructure such as pontoons, and construction of team bases.

 Five race courses were used, lettered A through to E. Every racing day the race management made a decision on which course would be used.

 During the Prada Cup, the Auckland Sky Tower was illuminated in red alongside the event logo projected with a variety of animations.
-The show occurred on the hour and half hour between 9pm and 2am on race days.
+The show occurred on the hour and half-hour between 9 pm and 2 am on race days.